Monemax94/alx-zero_day/0x03-git/README.md

-This readme is for 0x03-git.
+This is 0x03-git readme file.